 Supply of and Demand for Services in French

-Proportion of Clients who are French-Speaking and Demand for Services in French
+French-Speaking Proportion of Clientele and Demand for Services in French

 Views of Other Actors in the Judicial System